Firms slow to move as global urban growth booms

 The rapid rise is not limited to China.
 In 2007 the GDP of Latin American cities was 26 percent of the level in Europe; by 2010 the figure had risen to 37 percent.

-The expanding urban consumer classes will drive rapid growth in demand for goods and services.
-But how they spend their rising incomes will vary considerably, and few businesses are doing the homework needed to maximise the opportunities, the report said.
+But how the expanding urban consumer classes spend their rising incomes will vary considerably, and few firms are doing the homework needed to maximise the opportunities, MGI said.

-Concretely, MGI expects Shanghai, Beijing and Tokyo to be the leading growth hot spots by 2025 for elderly higher-income consumers; for young entry-level consumers, the top trio of cities will be Lagos, Dar es Salaam and Dhaka.

-If you want to sell laundry care products, MGI reckons Sao Paulo will be the place, followed by Beijing and Rio.

-“Yet, disappointingly, most companies are still not looking at cities as they calibrate strategy,” the report said.
-A new McKinsey survey found that only one in five executives were making location and resource decisions at the city, rather than the country, level.

-The boom in urbanisation will generate massive construction and infrastructure needs, providing a welcome fillip for the world economy as many advanced countries age rapidly.
+The boom in urbanisation will generate massive construction and infrastructure needs, providing a fillip for the world economy as populations in many advanced countries age rapidly.

-MGI forecast that by 2025 urban centres will need annual physical investment to more than double today’s level to more than $20 trillion, with emerging economies accounting for the lion’s share.
+MGI forecasts that by 2025 urban centres will need annual physical investment to more than double from today’s level to more than $20 trillion, with emerging economies accounting for most of that.

 -- By 2025 cities will need to construct floor space equivalent to 85 percent of all today’s urban residential and commercial building stock.